stijndcl/marco/README.md

 attempts to parse your arguments as you would pass them to a normal function in any programming language: separated by commas.

-Spaces between arguments are allowed, but not required (and **will be stripped out**).
-However, do note that IntelliJ's program arguments preview window tends to split your arguments into new lines on `", "`, so if you use this window you should refrain from using spaces.
-Examples will always use spaces for readability's sake.

-As every argument is implicitly a string, quotes are _not required_.
-However, they are allowed in case you want to use a comma inside an argument.
+As every macro argument is implicitly a string, quotes are _not required_.
+However, they are _allowed_ in case you want to use a comma inside an argument.

 ```bash
 $Replace(inputString, input, output)$